Mr. Rogers AP Computer Science A - Second Quarter Objectives

 examples:

 1. Explain the term wrapper class.
-Wrapper classes allow primitive data types to be converted into objects or instances or vice versa.
+Wrapper classes allow primitive data types to be converted into objects or vice versa.

 Since ArrayLists need to contain objects, wrapper classes allow primitive data types to be stored in ArrayLists.